 “After the day is over, there is usually a group of people doing something together, whether that’s eating at the on-campus dining hall together or going into town for dinner.”

-Does attending a residential school really make a difference?
+Does attending a intensive school really make a difference?

 Find your perfect combination